+3. INDONESIA, © CONSERVATION INTERNATIONAL/PHOTO BY DONNY IQB 4.
+SHAMPUYACU, ALTO MAYO, PERU, © CI PERU/ MARLON DEL ÁGUILA
-Protecting Nature to Prevent Climate Catastrophe

-By 2025, Conservation International and its partners will avoid and remove 3 gigatons of carbon dioxide from the atmosphere by securing or restoring nearly 400,000 square kilometers (154,000 square miles) of forests and lands around the world.
+PRIORITY 1 Protecting Nature to Prevent Climate Catastrophe By 2025, Conservation International and its partners will avoid and remove 3 gigatons of carbon dioxide from the atmosphere by securing or restoring nearly 400,000 square kilometers (154,000 square miles) of forests and lands around the world.
 A global pandemic slowed the pace of life.
 It did not, however, slow climate breakdown.
 With only a decade left to avoid the worst impacts of climate change, Stalled action in 2020 provided a setback just when progress was needed most.
 Yet Conservation International forged ahead.
 Our scientists and technical experts widened the world's understanding of nature's role in the climate, defining areas of nature we must protect, and how.
 These insights are now guiding global efforts in conservation policy and finance.
+Here are some highlights:

-THE CARBON WE CAN'T AFFORD TO LOSE

-To prevent a climate catastrophe, there are certain places on Earth that must be protected above all else, according to research by Conservation International scientists.
+JOSE, COSTA RICA, © CONSERVATION INTERNATIONAL/PHOTO BY DANIELA CALVO WE are a MOVEMENT THE CARBON WE CAN'T AFFORD TO LOSE To prevent a climate catastrophe, there are certain places on Earth that must be protected above all else, according to research by Conservation International scientists.
 Why?
 Because of the climatewarming carbon that these ecosystems store.

-A team of researchers determined how much carbon is stored in nature around the world and measured how long it would take to get it back if it is lost - and what that loss would mean for humanity.
+A team of researchers determined how much carbon is stored in nature around the world and measured how long it would take to get it back if it is lost and what that loss would mean for humanity.
 With these criteria, the researchers were able to pinpoint which ecosystems are most crucial to prioritize for climate action - and where humans can actually have an impact.
 All told, the amount of "irrecoverable carbon" stored in these ecosystems is equivalent to decades of fossil fuel emissions, at current rates.
 Conservation International is now using this research to undertake an ambitious initiative to protect tens of thousands of square miles of natural areas, working with the private sector, communities and governments to make conservation of these areas a priority.

-We have growing evidence

-that the final battleground

-whatter we fail or succeed

-in delivering the Paris Climate

-Agreement of holding the 1.5

-degrees Celsius global warming

-line, is not only whether we

-are able to get off fossil fuels,

-it is also whether we are able

-to safeguard the carbon sinks

-in nature.
-Here, we provide the

-first global assessment of the

-ecosystems that hold our

-future in their hands."
+We have arowing evidence that the final battleground whather we fail or succeed in delivering the Paris Climate Agreement of holding the 1.5 degrees Celsius global warming line, is not only whether we are able to get off fossil fuels, PERSPECTIVE are able to get off fossil fuels, it is also whether we are able to safeguard the carbon sinks in nature.
+Here, we provide the first global assessment of the ecosystems that hold our future in their hands."
 JOHAN ROCKSTRÖM CHIEF SCIENTIST, CONSERVATION INTERNATIONAL

-Perspective

-Protecting irrecoverable carbon in Earth's ecosystems

 SCIENTISTS MEASURE THE CIRCUMFERENCE OF A MANGROVE TREE FOR BLUE CARBON RESEARCH IN KAIMANA, WEST PAPUA, INDONESIA.

-EE

-As a new CI Board member and Indigenous woman and climate activist, my work is focused on the value of integrating science, technology and Indigenous peoples' Knowledge so that communities like mine can develop and share their nature-based approaches to withstoned the effects of climate change and protect biodiversity.
-In this very difficult year for all of us, the support of Conservation International is more important than ever to protect ourselves and the planet.
+Protecting irrecoverable carbon in Earth's ecosystems 99 As a new CI Board member and Indigenous woman and climate activist, my work is focused on the value of integrating science, technology and Indigenous peoples' Knowledge so that communities like mine can develop and share their naturebased approaches to withstand the effects of climate change and protect biodiversity.
+In this very difficult year for all of us, the support of Conservation International Is more important than ever to protect ourselves and the planet."
+HINDOU OUMAROU IBRAHIM Conservation Activist Lui-Walton Senior Indigenous Fellow Conservation International Board Member